In Fall 2012, about 1 in 3 freshmen who entered the California State University system were forced into remedial math classes.

 Identifying which math concepts your child is struggling with is just the first step.
 The solution may involve discovering why the student doesn’t understand the concepts, exploring alternative ways to achieve that understanding, and focused, personalized learning and extra help toward mastery.

-Tutors and math learning programs can provide a fresh approach for kids who simply aren’t grasping the math taught in their schools.
+Tutors and home, spend time observing them as they complete . learning programs can provide a fresh approach for kids who simply aren’t grasping what is taught in .
+When your child brings

-Academic confidence lost in grade school can be tough to regain once children hit their teens.
-Furthermore, older kids by nature might be more resistant to accept the math help they require, much less fit it into their busy schedules.
+Academic confidence lost in school can be tough to regain once children hit their teens.
+Furthermore, older kids by nature might be more resistant to accept the they require, much less fit it into their busy schedules.

-Math help during early elementary school can go a long way in preventing future stress in high school … and college.
+during early elementary school can go a long way in preventing future stress in high school and .

 What math struggles, if any, have you noticed your child experiencing?